John Stewart (ice hockey, born 1954)

 John Christopher Stewart (born January 2, 1954) is a Canadian retired professional ice hockey player.
-He played 271 games in the World Hockey Association and 2 games in the National Hockey League.
+He played 271 games in the World Hockey Association and 2 games in the National Hockey League from 1974 to 1979.

 Career

 As a youth, he played in the 1966 Quebec International Pee-Wee Hockey Tournament with the Toronto Red Wings minor ice hockey team During his professional career, Stewart played for the Quebec Nordiques, Birmingham Bulls, and Cleveland Crusaders.